gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Article IV - Leadership.md

 ## 4.1 Leadership Council

 The Pact shall be governed by a leadership council composed of the most respected and experienced members.
-The council shall oversee the operations of the organization, make strategic decisions, and resolve disputes among members.
+The council shall oversee the operations of the organization, make strategic decisions, control the budget, and resolve disputes among members.

 ## 4.2 Composition